yohanalee/learnCDK/README.md

 * Create a new CDK project in Python `cdk init --language python`
 * Add resources to your CDK application stack
 * Use `cdk diff` and `cdk deploy` to deploy your app to an AWS environment
-* Use the AWS Lambda, API Gateway and DynamoDB AWS construct libraries
+* Use the AWS Lambda, API Gateway, and DynamoDB AWS construct libraries

 # 4.1.
 What's next?
 Challenge yourself further by **building a frontend UI**.
 Try to design a beautiful user interface for your users to perform CRUD features quickly with CDK!
 You may reference from: